Fusion1013/AvasarVault/Major Locations/Elisus/Ohkyr Dominion/Cities/Chalayan, The city of a Thousand Rivers.md

 ## Docks District
 There are multiple smaller docks located in and around the bottom of the tall cliffs that [[Chalayan, The city of a Thousand Rivers|Chalayan]] is built upon.
 There are three larger docks that are primarily owned and operated by [[The Sanctified Host]].
 This is also where the main headquarters for [[The Choir]] is rumoured to be located, though its exact location is unknown.
 ## Underground Rivers
 There are a large number of rivers running from the ocean, through the cliffs that the city rests on, and passing into various underground cave networks.
+There are rumors of sections of river that extend far past the outer city walls.
 These tunnels have historically been a prime location for various smuggling operations to take place, though even the church uses them to transport goods from and to secret underground entrances.
 ## Grand Lift of Serkan
 Constructed directly into the coastal cliff, the Grand Lift of Serkan is a marvel of engineering.
 It is a testament to the genius of its namesake, the famed priest-engineer Serkan the Devout.
 The lift forms a vertical shaft framed in obsidian and inlaid with [[Transcendental Bronze]].
 The shaft itself features beautiful verses and iconography taken from the [[Canticles of Descent]], prayers meant to protect all who travel Chalayan.